- Season & Tickets

 for Acting's production of A Midsummer's Night Dream, the Rogue Theater

 Artist's D is for Dog, Dance at UC Irvine, and many more.
 Wigs and

 makeup have also found there way into her eclectic life through

 internships at South Coast Repertory with Jehann Gilman and produciton on

 shows.
 She is ecstatic to join the amazing team that is UT.

 David Vieira's research is focused on the application of engineering and construction principles to scenic production pedagogy.
 Before returning to school, he was the Assistant Technical Director at The Santa Fe Opera for three years.
 David has worked at Centerstage in Baltimore, LE REVE at the Wynn Resort in Las Vegas, NV, and the Utah Shakespearean Festival.
 He received his B.F.A. from Texas Christian University in Fort Worth, Texas in 2006.
 In addition to working in the theatre he is a recently retired rugby player and avid sports fan.
 He lives in Austin with his wife and his dogs.

-Kristen Weller comes to the University of Texas at Austin from Minnesota, where she attended Gustavus Adolphus College and received an Honors BA in Theatre, emphasis Costume Design & Technology, and a minor in Music.
-She has had the privilege of working in the costume shops of The Guthrie, The Minnesota Opera, VEE Corporation, The Utah Shakespeare Festival, The Santa Fe Opera, and MHD Couture.
-She also enjoys designing costumes for dance, and has worked with her alma mater on several projects, including their sesquicentennial site-specific piece with choreographer Stephan Koplowitz.
-She is honored to be working with the incredible artists of the UT Theatre and Dance Department and is looking forward to the next three years of learning.
+Kristen Weller comes to the University of Texas at Austin from Minnesota, where she attended Gustavus Adolphus College and received an Honors B.A. in Theatre, emphasis Costume Design & Technology, and a minor in Music.
+She has had the privilege of working in the costume shops of The Guthrie, The Minnesota Opera, VEE Corporation, The Utah Shakespeare Festival, and The Santa Fe Opera.
+She is currently working on her thesis project, in which she is designing and constructing multi-functional, proximity-sensing, micro-computer-controlled dancewear.